FluegelsApps/iot-utilities/IoT-Utilities-Privacy-Statement_EN.md

 [_android.permission.access\_coarse\_location_]
 [_android.permission.access\_fine\_location_]

 This app requires access to the location function of the device.
 This permission is required to access the Bluetooth Low Energy (BLE) interface of the smartphone.
-No location information is retrieved or saved by the app.
+Furthermore, the application is capable of sending location data to Aruba Access Points for configuration purposes only.
+This connection is permanently encrypted (SSH).
+No location information is stored persistently by the app.

 - #### **Storage (read / write)**